LianQi-Kevin/Image_synthesis_webpage/README.md

 ---

-#### 2022-08-22 note
+#### 2022-08-26 note
-1. stable-diffusion's model needs approval, no reply has been received
-2. DALL·E-mini environment has not been deployed successfully, and the notes are still wrong
+1. DALL·E-mini environment has not been deployed successfully, and the notes are still wrong